jorgelbg/jorgelbg.github.io/content/posts/2020/loki-worldmap-panel.md

 post](https://www.robustperception.io/using-geohashes-with-the-worldmap-panel-and-prometheus) to
 visualize the labels stored in a Loki datasource in the Worldmap panel.

+The end result looks like:

+{{< picture "loki-end-result" "A Worldmap panel visualzing geohash data from a Loki datasource">}}

 ## Summary

 TL;DR you can configure a Loki datasource as a Prometheus datasource in Grafana, this will give us